kdaily/aws-cli/proposals/pr-contrib-guide.md

 Contributions made without a GitHub issue will be subject to closure by the maintainers.

-Maintainers will regularly review open GitHub issues to determine if they are ready for community contribution.
-The decision to label an issue as ready for community contribution is ultimately up to the maintainers.
+Maintainers will regularly review open GitHub issues and label the ones that are ready for community contribution.
+The decision to label an issue as ready for community contribution is ultimately up to the discretion of the maintainers.
 Depending on the issue type (bug or feature request) and area (code or documentation), the maintainers will use a set of criteria to decide if the issue is ready for contribution.
 This may include:

 1. The change is feasible for a community member to contribute.
 See [the appendix](#changes-not-available-for-contribution) for details.
 1. Feature requests must have at least 10 :+1: reactions.
-1. The maintainers agree with the implementation plan.
+1. The maintainers agree with the implementation plan, including any design discussions (e.g., public interface design, edge cases, backwards compatibility concerns).

-If the criteria are not satisfied, the maintainers will comment on the GitHub issue to request more information and to update the current status or next steps.
-Any design discussions (e.g., public interface design, edge cases, backwards compatibility concerns) must be resolved prior to making a contribution so that feedback during the review process focuses on the implementation of the agreed upon design.
+If the criteria are not satisfied, the maintainers should explicitly comment what criteria are not satsified and how the community can satisfy them.
+All discussions must be resolved prior to making a contribution so that feedback during the review process focuses on the implementation of the agreed upon design.

 Issues that do not receive enough :+1: reactions and do not have any activty for a year are considered stale.
-The maintainers will make a request for comment from the community.
 Without further interaction, the issue will be closed.

 ### Contribution-ready

-If the criteria for ready for contribution are satisfied, the issue will be labelled to identify it as ready to contribute.
-This new stage clearly identifies which issues the maintainers have determined are ready for contribution and makes them visible for users can discover them.
-Any issue that has been marked as available is open for a community contribution through a GitHub pull request.
+A GitHub issue enters the contribution ready stage when a maintainer publicly labels the issue ready for contribution.
+This stage indicates any user is welcome to initiate a contribution via a GitHub pull request.
+All contribution ready issues are listed publicly for the community to discover.

 ### Implementation

-We will improve the implementation stage with specific instructions and criteria for completing an implementation.
 A user can select an issue from the list of contribution ready issues and implement their change.
 The contributor should use the CONTRIBUTING guide as a reference for the criteria to be met before a contribution will be reviewed by the maintainers.
 This criteria includes passing validation checks, passing new and existing tests, code linting, and style checks.
 The contributor can also communicate with the maintainers on the issue with questions that arise.

 When the contributor has completed their implementation, they should open a pull request.
 The contribution is then given an initial inspection by the maintainers